BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 At the end, you get a final tree decision:
 ![decision tree - final](/images/posts/2022-08-26-machine-learning-if-else/decision_tree_final.png)

-And of course, you do that iteratively until getting the perfect tree.
-The process, we used is an optimisation algorithm.
+And of course, the process iterates until getting the perfect tree.
+The process, used is an optimisation algorithm.

 *Mathematical optimization [...] is the selection of a best element, with regard to some criterion, from some set of available alternatives (definition from Wikipedia)*